Community Stories, Curated by the People Who Live Them

 Selection criteria:

-• Selected exhibits must be installed within two years of receiving the award.
+Selected exhibits are generally scheduled to be installed within two years of receiving the award.

 Somerville Museum floor plan: [Click to download a floor plan of the galleries]